ecilasun/e32c/README.md

 Default output assumes a terminal window width of 80 columns.

+To update or see the ROM contents, please head over to the riscvtool repository at https://github.com/ecilasun/riscvtool which has a folder named e32c, with a subfolder called 'BOOT' which contains the ROM image code.
+It is probably worth noting that to be able to build the code, you'll need a Linux operating system.
+This will be updated in the future to support Windows builds to make life easier for the majority.

 # TODO
 The plan is to gradually bring back all the features of E32B into E32C, changing the architecture as needed to either keep or expand upon the pipelined operation.